Mark Dexter: Life and career

 During the first half of 2010, Dexter appeared in the recurring role of businessman Paul Stokes in Coronation Street.
 He played Count Skriczevinsky in Trevor Nunn's production of Flare Path at the Theatre Royal, Haymarket in 2011.
 He played a lead role in the 2011 released feature Blooded by Ed Boase.

 In 2012, Dexter appeared in episode "Trojan" of the Dave series Red Dwarf as Arnold Rimmer's brother Howard.

 In December 2012 in the UK (or January 2013 in the USA via BBC America), Dexter appeared as the principal villain, Sir Arthur Donaldson, in the opening episode of BBC's Victorian crime drama Ripper Street.

 On 3 March 2013, Dexter portrayed the celebrated polar explorer Ernest Shackleton in episode 9 of the ITV series Mr Selfridge, and later that year he appeared as CIA Agent 'Marlow' in 24: Live Another Day, which was broadcast in the US and UK in spring 2014.

 In October 2014, it was announced that Dexter would portray British Prime Minister David Cameron in political drama Coalition, a film for Channel 4 set to be broadcast in the run-up to the UK general election in 2015.
 It was broadcast on 28 March 2015.

 In April 2015, he played David Cameron once again in a new production of Peter Morgan's play The Audience, alongside Kristin Scott Thomas as Queen Elizabeth II, directed by Stephen Daldry.
 In this production at The Apollo Shaftesbury Avenue, Dexter also played former Prime Minister Tony Blair.

-Dexter was cast as SS Commander 'Dietrich' in the WWII drama The Exception directed by David Leveaux, which had special screenings at the Toronto and Tribeca film festivals (September 2016 & April 2017), ahead of its general release in June 2017.
+Dexter was cast as Gestapo inspector 'Dietrich' in the WWII drama The Exception directed by David Leveaux, which had special screenings at the Toronto and Tribeca film festivals (September 2016 & April 2017), ahead of its general release in June 2017.

 In 2020, Dexter joined the cast of the HBO finance drama Industry playing Hilary Wyndham throughout Season 1.
 Later, in December of that year, a second season of the show was announced.